 Jollibee also owns Greenwich and Chowking, which have a considerable market share in the Philippines.

 Jollibee’s market dominance is so impressive that its total locations are more than the next two competitors combined.
-With oversaturation of the local filipino market.
+With the oversaturation of the local Filipino market.
 Jollibee seeks to expand operations to continually grow.

 Management’s growth strategy is mainly driven by acquisitions.
 Looking for companies with a strong superior product.
 While at the same time studying their ability to scale and grow.

 The US fast food and quick service restaurant market was estimated to be worth $257.19 billion.
 Jollibee’s management has targeted the US as one of their main expansion targets.
 Jollibee wants to take a bite of the US market, which is expected to grow at a compound annual growth rate (CAGR) of 5.1% from 2020 to 2027.

 JFC initially acquired a 40% stake in Smashburger in 2015 for $134 million.
 Valuing the company back then at $335 million.
 At the beginning of 2018, the JFC acquired an additional 45% stake for $100 million.
 Later in 2018, they completed the acquisition of Smashburger, paying $10 million for the remaining 15% stake.
 Paying a total of $244 million for Smashburger which had 360 owned and franchised locations at the time.
 An average of $677,000 per location seems to be a bargain.
 It should also be noted the way JFC’s management conducted the acquisition.
 Not only were they able to pay a relatively small price per location.
 But each time they increased their stake, the valuation kept going down.